In New Orleans “speak.”

 More Bourbon Weather

-Final good-bye NOLA dinner is at the Hotel Modern and Tivoli and Lee, on Lee Circle.
+Final good-bye NOLA dinner is at the Hotel Modern on Lee Circle.
 We discover that it is right on the St. Charles Streetcar, so walk from our hotel to The Avenue (1 block) and grab the streetcar.
-At the restaurant, we find that it is a bit of a quiet night, so we grab a luxurious booth with a great view of the circle and the streetcars going past, and start with one of their signature cocktails, a Modern Margarita (hibiscus-jalapeño infused tequila, Solerno, lime, Italian grapefruit soda).
+At the hotel, we find that it is a bit of a quiet night, so we grab a luxurious booth with a great view of the circle and the streetcars going past and start with one of their signature cocktails, a Modern Margarita (hibiscus-jalapeño infused tequila, Solerno, lime, Italian grapefruit soda).
 After a day of great eating, we chow down on some lovely green salads (to appease the guilt – a bit) and then both opt for delicious juicy beef ribs, which turn out to be yet another hit!

 A Little Something Extra

-Our Visit and certain meals and accommodations featured in this weekend guide were sponsored by the New Orleans Convention and Visitors Bureau.
+Our Visit and specific meals and accommodations featured in this weekend guide were sponsored by the New Orleans Convention and Visitors Bureau.
 A special thanks to Christine for her co-ordination.
 Thanks as well to Amy at the International House Hotel and Jeff and staff at Lüke for their lagniappe.
-And if you would like a little more lagniappe during your visit, check out DK Travel’s Eyewitness Top Ten in New Orleans:

 Please note: This post contains product links from Amazon which are affiliate links, meaning if you click over and purchase something, we will receive a very small percentage of the purchase price (at no extra cost to you) which goes towards maintaining followsummer.
 Thank you in advance!